Precision Dispense for Bonding and Sealing

 While addressing the amount of material itself, it does not take into account all the things that were mentioned earlier like snake heads, tails or pressure fluctuations that will ruin the bead.
 Servo-driven, positive displacement valves and machines provide options for dealing with all of these variables and eliminate them entirely in most cases.
 The Servo-drive system provides constant force and thereby constant pressure to the material from the start all the way through to the end of the bead - eliminating all potential thick and thin areas within the bead.

-The positive displacement valve design means that it contains the same volume of material each and every time, so it puts down the same amount of material each and every time.
+The positive displacement valve design means that it contains the same volume of material each and every time, so that it puts down the same amount of material each and every time.
 This means that as the materials thin or thicken throughout the day, the amount of material being dispensed is always the same.
 Coupling these two design elements together gives the user complete control over the fluid from the beginning of the bead to the end.

 In subsequent articles, we will provide tips and suggestions for pairing these fluid technologies with motion equipment like robotic arms and XYZ Platforms to lay perfect beads with even the most difficult of materials.